Jeffrey S. Grob: Auxiliary Bishop of Chicago

 Pope Francis appointed Grob as an auxiliary bishop of Chicago and titular bishop of Abora on September 11, 2020.
 On November 13, 2020, Grob was consecrated at Holy Name Cathedral in Chicago by Cupich, with Auxiliary Bishops John R. Manz and Joseph N. Perry serving as co-consecrators.
+Grob was the chief exorcist for the Archdiocese.

 Archbishop of Milwaukee

 On November 4, 2024, Pope Francis named Grob as the Archbishop of Milwaukee, to succeed Archbishop Jerome Listecki, whom Grob studied moral theology under while both were at Mundelein Seminary.
 He was installed on January 14, 2025.

+He has stated his priorities: he wants to build bridges among local government leaders and other religious leaders, including the Jewish Federation, other Christian denominations, and Milwaukee's Muslim community.
+The Seton Catholic Schools in the city are another priority.